 Like tornadoes, the urban and suburban areas of Cass, Clay, Jackson, Platte and Ray counties are more susceptible to the damaging effects of thunderstorms than the rural portions of these jurisdictions due to larger populations and greater concentration of homes, commercial structures, public facilities, utilities and infrastructure.
 Nevertheless, thunderstorms can still impact rural portions of the Kansas City region.
 People may be injured or killed in rural as well as urban areas, though in lesser numbers due to lower population density; livestock may be killed, and crops damaged in rural areas.
 The costs associated with losses in rural areas may be significant, although generally lower than damage costs in urban areas.
 Rural residents may also tend to rely more on NOAA weather radios in addition to media broadcasts.
 More use of mass communication and notification systems in urban areas provide timely alerts and updates to residents in harms' way.

-Table 4.7.7 - Table 4.7.11viii summarize all thunderstorm wind events more than 57 mph and the impacton each of the five counties in the planning area.
-Similarly, Table 4.7.12 - Table 4.7.16 summarize hailevents at least one inch in diameter.
-Information was retrieved from the NOAA NCDC Storm EventDatabase as of June 16, 2019.
+Table 4.7.10 - Table 4.7.12 viii summarize all thunderstorm wind events more than 57 mph and the impact on each of the five counties in the planning area.

-Table 4.7.7: Cass County Thunderstorm Wind Events (1950-2018) (>57 mph)
+Table 4.
+Table 4.7.10: Cass County Thunderstorm Wind Events (1950-2018) (>57 mph)

 Wind Speed (mph) Events Deaths Injuries Property Damage \$ Crop Damage \$

 57-67 108 0 0 47,500 0

 68-81 52 1 4 357,000 0

 82-100 6 0 0 0 0

 Total 166 1 4 404,500 0